lochungtin/lochungtin/README.md

 - <a href="http://github.com/lochungtin/Preply">Preply</a>, a minimal note / todo list app with that supports push notification reminders and utility tools.
 Coded and powered by React Native and Firebase's realtime database.
 Currently alpha <a href="http://github.com/lochungtin/Preply/releases">released</a> for testing.

+- <a href="http://github.com/lochungtin/Sonority">Sonority</a>, a multi-channel discord alarm bot that supports cross channel pinging.
+Not release ready as it is only used for a private server.

 ### **Released NPM Packages**

 - <a href="http://github.com/lochungtin/github-fetch">Github Fetch</a>, a <a href="https://www.npmjs.com/package/@enigmaoffline/github-fetch">npm</a> package to download any file stored in any publicly accessible github repo